 States are imposing arbitrary dosage caps (usually 10 mgs. per serving).
-The media is filled will fear-mongering tales over people eating too much marijuana and going to the emergency room (not necessary, please read this article on what to do if you or someone you know ingests too much marijuana, before you involve an expensive and unnecessary emergency room visit.
+The media is filled will terror inducing tales about people eating too much marijuana and going to the emergency room.
+Not necessary!
+Please read this article on what to do if you or someone you know ingests too much marijuana, before you involve an expensive and unnecessary emergency room visit.

-That 10 mg cap will be too much for some people.
-At the same time 100 mgs. will not be enough for others.
+That 10 mg cap will be too much for some people and they might only need 5 mgs or even 2 mgs.
+At the same time 100 mgs. will not be enough for other folks.
 Most people will be somewhere between these two extremes.

-How Much Marijuana: Testing Your Tolerance
+How Much Marijuana: Testing Your Cannabis Tolerance

-In my comprehensive online cannabis cooking course and in my free online dosing class, as well as in The Easy Cannabis Cookbook, I teach you how to calculate a per milligram dose of THC for your homemade edibles, as well as how to adjust your recipes in order to get the dosage you need.
+In my comprehensive online cannabis cooking course, in my free online dosing class and included with my dosing calculators, as well as in The Easy Cannabis Cookbook, I teach you how to calculate a per milligram dose of THC for your homemade edibles, as well as how to adjust your recipes in order to get the dosage you need.

 If you live in a place where you can buy commercial edibles, choose a lab-tested brand with a reputation for consistency, such as Cheeba Chews, or Kiva.
 Alternately you can use homemade edibles to test your tolerance level, but first you will need to determine the amount of THC in your edibles by using the formula in my free online dosing class.

-Once you know the amount of THC in your food, begin by eating a small 10 mg dose.
-If you are brand new to edibles or consider yourself a marijuana lightweight, and there is no shame in either, start with a 5 mg dose.
+Once you know the amount of THC in your food, begin by eating a small 5 mg dose.
+If you are brand new to edibles or consider yourself a marijuana lightweight, and there is no shame in either, start with a 2.5 mg dose.

 Continue increasing day after day until you find a dosage amount that makes you feel good.
 Avoid the temptation to eat more if you feel you didn’t eat enough at first, as a lot of people get into trouble this way as by the time it all hits it’s too much.

 Keep in mind the point of the exercise is to find a comfortable therapeutic dose, not to get baked out of your mind.

-Once you have determined what your individual ideal dosage it is, it’s an easy task to portion out your edibles according to what will make you feel good.
+Once you have determined what your individual ideal marijuana edibles dosage it is, it’s an easy task to portion out your edibles according to what will make you feel good.
 Or make your own edibles according to the dosage that best suits your needs.